mocdaniel/k8s-primer/docs/helm/index.md

 # Helm

 Up until now, we deployed our resources to Kubernetes using `kubectl apply`, and it has served us well.
-Looking back, our deployment of `nginx` consists of the following manifests (omitting the needed ingress controller):
+Looking back, our deployment of `podinfo` consists of the following manifests (omitting the needed ingress controller):

--  `nginx-deployment.yaml`
+-  `podinfo-deployment.yaml`
--  `nginx-clusterip.yaml`
+-  `podinfo-clusterip.yaml` or `podinfo-nodeport.yaml`
--  `nginx-ingress.yaml`
+-  `podinfo-ingress.yaml`

 While this is still bearable, it gets tedious when the **number of microservices** grows - they all might need services, storage, configuration, etc., and we have to keep track of all of them.
 We might want to look for **different ways** of **deploying to Kubernetes**.